Silverfish

 Use the following prevention tips to avoid problems with silverfish:

-• Reduce the level of moisture in your home.
-Use dehumidifiers to keep basements dry and vent fans in bathrooms.
+• Reduce moisture levels in your home using dehumidifiers and vent fans.

 • Repair leaking pipes.

-• Inspect your home’s foundation, door and window frames, and utility entry points.
-Seal any spaces leading into your house that you discover.
+• Seal spaces leading into your house found in the foundation, door and window frames, and utility entry points.

-• Get rid of any leaf litter or damp mulch touching the foundation of your home.
+• Clear away leaf litter or damp mulch touching your home’s foundation.

-• Remove unnecessary landscaping silverfish can hide under like rocks, logs, and landscaping ties.
+• Remove unnecessary landscaping elements like rocks, logs, and landscaping ties.

-• Store trash cans and recycling bins up off of the ground and away from your home’s exterior.
+• Store trash cans and recycling bins off the ground and away from your home’s exterior.

 Learn more about our home pest control and commercial pest control offerings.